humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 For better search relevance and results, a dictionary of synonyms can be very useful in the following cases:

 - There are a lot of acronyms or other contractions in your content
-- There are common mis-spellings of search terms
+- There are common misspellings of search terms
 - There are users from different countries who may use different words for the same thing
-- There are sub categories of content that should match a more general search term
+- There are sub-categories of content that should match a more general search term

 For example, you may want search results for the phrase "Checking Accounts" to match content that is titled "Current Accounts" or for common acronyms like "GDP" to match "Gross Domestic Product".

-Additionally to cater for variations in language you could create synonyms for American English e.g. "sneakers" to British English e.g. "trainers".
+Additionally, to cater for variations in language, you could create synonyms for American English e.g. "sneakers" to British English e.g. "trainers".

-Comma separated lists of words are treated as equivalent.
+Comma-separated lists of words are treated as equivalent.
 You should have one list of synonyms per line.

 ```
 sneakers, trainers, footwear, shoes